lucie07/kdl/README.md

     npm run up

-The cms is available at http://localhost:8055/ by default and if no port configuration was changed.
+The cms is available at http://localhost:8055/ by default and if no port configuration changed.

 #### Data model versioning